rising and falling arrows going up and down

 Diamond Capital Management's Market Commentary

-Vice President, Senior Portfolio Manager
+Vice President, Chief Investment Officer & Manager

 Executive Summary: